autonlab/find_projections/README.md

 Comprehensively searches for informative projections (2-d projections) in the data to find boxes which separate out homogeneous data points.
 Returns all projection boxes which match search criteria (support, purity).

-For discrete output, the algorithm tries to find 2-d projection boxes which can separate out any class of data from the rest with high purity.
+For discrete output, the algorithm tries to find 2-d projection boxes in the raw feature space which can separate out any class of data from the rest with high purity.
-For numeric output, the algorithm tries to find 2-d projection boxes which can separate out data points  with low variance.
+For numeric output, the algorithm tries to find 2-d projection boxesin the raw feature space  which can separate out data points  with low variance.

-This package has been written in C++ with Python wrapper (Python 2.7).
+This package has been written in C++ with Python wrapper (Python 3.6+).
 Uses boost ver.
 1.65.
 Uses pthreads for multi-threading support.